spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 The following fields are common for all gratings and the prism:

 :grating: Name of grating
+: groovedensity: Number of grooves per meter in a grating
 :gwa_tiltx:
     :temperatures: Temperatures measured where the GWA sensor is
     :zeroreadings: Value of GWA sensor reading which corresponds to disperser model parameters